Visiting Jarabacoa: 18 Things to Do in the Dominican Alps

 Please note: NO CREEPY MEN.
 She actually had to move from Sosua because the European/American men kept getting inappropriate with her at her business and soliciting her.
 NOT OK!
 She will call the police if you try anything inappropriate.

 This is one of the most breathtakingly beautiful restaurants you’ll likely visit in the Dominican Republic.
-Coming here is one of the best things to do in the Dominican Republic!
+Coming is one of the coolest things to do in the Dominican Republic for the epic views!
 Perched at the very top of Jamaca de Dios, a tall mountain residential area, you will find the restaurant: Aroma la Montana.
+The food here used to be amazing but they switched owners and the quality wasn’t the same last time I visited.
+So maybe just opt for drinks with gorgeous views of the valley and Dominican Alps alone.

 Cost: Plates range between $10 and $30 dollars depending on what you order.
 You can always grab a coffee or lemonade if you’re on a budget but want to appreciate the views.